Autistic burnout

 Important

-Autistic burnout is not an occupational burnout.
+Autistic burnout is not the same as occupational burnout.

 Important